HarriiM04/ansible-playbook/README.md

 ## 📁 Project Structure

 - `play.yaml`: Ansible playbook that:
-  - Sets up Apache on `slave1` with a custom webpage and UFW configuration.
+  - Sets up Apache on `slave1` with a custom webpage.
   - Sets up Nginx on `slave2` and deploys a basic HTML page.

 ## 🛠 Technologies Used